 By comparison America today seems sadly adrift.
 We have shipped much of our manufacturing and millions of jobs overseas.
 We are no longer viewed as the leader of the whole free world.
 We face threats to our freedom every bit as serious as any we have faced before.

 Here at home, we are more caught up in the pursuit of pleasure and entertainment than we ever were in our search for meaning and achievement.
-The average American today spends 52 hours a week watching television or on the internet.
+The average American today spends 52 hours a week watching television or on the internet and less than an hour in church.

-Add an average of 9 hours a day of cell phone use, and it’s a wonder young people have time left to eat or sleep.
-No wonder our labor participation rate is hitting new lows.
+Add an average of 9 hours a day on the cell phone, and it’s a wonder young people have time left to eat or sleep.

 That’s five times as many people as died in Hitler’s concentration camps.
 And yet, after World War II, the world proclaimed “never again.”
 But here we are doing the very same thing far more efficiently than Hitler ever did, and we are doing it to ourselves.